realsnipc/Blog/README.md

 ### Want to test?
 Click on **'Guest Login'** button to get testing user and password.
 You wil be allowed to create, edit and delete posts but your created posts will be only visible on user profile and **NOT** visible on the homepage.
-To view your posts go to 'Your Posts' secion from the navbar.
+To view your posts go to 'Your Posts' section from the navbar.

 ![img](./client/src/assets/login.png)